Ann Thongprasom

-Anne Thongprasom (แอน ทองประสม; born 1 November 1976) is a Thai actress, model and producer who was the lead actress in many Thai series during the 2000s.
+Anne Thongprasom (แอน ทองประสม; born 1 November 1976) is a Thai actress and producer who was the lead actress in many Thai series during the 2000s.
 She had the lead role in the 2004 romantic melodrama The Letter: Jod Mai Rak.

 Early life and education

 Thongprasom is the daughter of a Thai mother and a Swedish father.
 She received a Bachelor of Arts in Communication degree from Bangkok University, and a Master of Arts in Journalism and Mass Communication from Thammasat University.

 Career

 Thongprasom came into the entertainment business after being invited to test in a music video by a friend of her mother who was working as a makeup designer for RS Promotion.
 She was 13 when she featured in her first music video.
 She went on to star in many more films and television series.
 Her biggest role was in The Letter: Jod Mai Rak, which earned more than 50 million baht.